Pastoral Credentialing within ONMB

 Response from the Faith & Life Team

-Ordination within OCMBC is offered to Pastors who have completed the full credentialing process.
+Ordination within ONMB is offered to Pastors who have completed the full credentialing process.
 This specific laying on of hands is the act by which the local church and the provincial Conference affirm those called by God and the church for the ministry of the Gospel.
 Church leadership teams are invited to contact the FLT for further details.